IBM-Cloud/isv-vsi-product-deploy-sample/README.md

 # Make your image public (patch API)

-You can make your image public only after you validate your Terraform template and IBM Cloud has provided the appropriate access for you to perform this action.
+**Note**: You can make your image public only after you validate your Terraform template, submit your publishing request, and IBM Cloud has approved your publishing request.

+_CB notes: and IBM Cloud has provided the appropriate access for you to perform this action_

 Need to note that using the API is limited to vendor accounts that are added to the specific allowlist.